ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 Optimistic rollups are considered “optimistic” because they assume off-chain transactions are valid and don't publish proofs of validity for transaction batches posted on-chain.
 This separates optimistic rollups from [zero-knowledge rollups](/developers/docs/scaling/zk-rollups) that publish cryptographic [proofs of validity](/glossary/#validity-proof) for off-chain transactions.

-Optimistic rollups instead rely on a fraud-proving scheme scheme to detect cases where transactions are not calculated correctly.
+Optimistic rollups instead rely on a fraud-proving scheme to detect cases where transactions are not calculated correctly.
 After a rollup batch is submitted on Ethereum, there's a time window (called a challenge period) during which anyone can challenge the results of a rollup transaction by computing a [fraud proof](/glossary/#fraud-proof).

 If the fraud proof succeeds, the rollup protocol re-executes the transaction(s) and updates the rollup's state accordingly.
 The other effect of a successful fraud proof is that the sequencer responsible for including the incorrectly executed transaction in a block receives a penalty.